 cap requirements, leachate and landfill gas collection, etc.).
 As the FFS was developed, MPCA sought

-feedback from public stakeholders associated with the potential solid waste ARARs including EPA, Dakota
+feedback from stakeholders associated with the potential solid waste ARARs including EPA, Dakota

 County, and the City of Burnsville.

 Since the FFS has been prepared to support an interim remedial action to address containment and/or